Review of Freightliner Cascadia by a Pro Truck Driver and Wife

 area over the

 driver's and passenger's heads) in the Freightliner Cascadia.
-A driver

 who is concerned about saving money on the road can easily outfit

 preparation items, clothing and other things from a

 There is even room to place a well-stocked emergency

 We saved a great deal of money by cooking our own meals